 You can control the yoke using a joystick, or by moving the mouse.
 To use the mouse you need to be in mouse yoke mode.
-Get in that mode by clicking the right mouse button.
+Get in that mode by pressing Tab.
 The mouse cursor becomes a + sign.
 Move the mouse and see the yoke moving accordingly.
-Type \mathbf{v} to see the plane from the outside.
+Type v to see the plane from the outside.
 If you move the mouse again you will see the tail elevator and the ailerons at both wings ends move.
-If your viewpoint is too far from the aircraft to see any movement, type \mathbf{x} a few times to zoom in.
-Type \mathbf{x} to zoom back out.
-Ctrl- \mathbf{x} returns the view to the default zoom level.
-Type \mathbf{v} to change the view back to the cockpit.
+If your viewpoint is too far from the aircraft to see any movement, type x a few times to zoom in.
+Type X to zoom back out.
+Ctrl-x returns the view to the default zoom level.
+Type V to change the view back to the cockpit.

-Clicking the right mouse button again gets you in mouse view mode.
-In this mode the mouse cursor will be a \leftrightarrow . sign.
-This allows you to look around easily.
+Pressing Tab again gets you in mouse view mode.
+In this mode the mouse cursor will be a $\leftrightarrow$ . sign.
+This allows you to look around easily by moving the mouse.
 Clicking the left mouse button will re-center the view.
-A further right click will return you to the normal mouse mode.
+You can also change your view direction in the normal and yoke modes by holding down the right mouse button and moving the mouse.
+A further press of Tab will return you to the normal mouse mode.

-To summarize, the right mouse button cycles the mouse through three modes:
+To summarize, the Tab key cycles the mouse through three modes:

 - Normal mode.
 This mode allows you to click on the menu and on the instrument panel. - Yoke mode.
 The mouse controls the yoke (+ pointer shape). - View mode.
-The mouse controls the view direction (\leftrightarrow pointer shape).
+The mouse controls the view direction ( $\leftrightarrow$ pointer shape).